micro-lc/micro-lc.github.io/docs/micro-lc/overview.md

 The frontend core of `micro-lc` is the **fe-container**: a lightweight launcher written in `React` and `Typescript`.
 The **fe-container** has two main responsabilities:

-- to render the plugins
+- to render the plugins;
 - providing the application a set of core functionalities.

 These functionalities are for the most part configurable through a [core configuration](core_configuration.md)